oscar-barlow/java-quickstart/1-basics/1-3-functional-programming-java-streams-optionals/1-3-1-streams/ReadMe.md

 I've chosen to implement Java's `Function` interface in my `CityTransformer`, which is why I don't need to tell the stream which method to call.

 ## Conclusion
 It can take a while to get your head around Java streams - this style of coding (functional) is noticeably different to the object-oriented style you may be used to.

-But they are extremely important to master.
+But they are extremely useful, and important to master.
 I encourage you to play around with the examples I've provided to get a little more comfortable.